US-Iran relations: A brief guide

 Two weeks later, Islamic religious leader Ayatollah Khomeini returns from exile.
 Following a referendum, the Islamic Republic of Iran is proclaimed on 1 April.1979-81 US Embassy hostage crisis

-A rescue mission ends in disaster for US troops, with the deaths of eight servicemen in a collision between a helicopter and a transport plane.
+A rescue mission ends in disaster for US troops with the deaths of eight servicemen in a collision between a helicopter and a transport plane.

 The final 52 hostages are eventually freed after 444 days in captivity.

-"From the moment the hostages were seized until they were released minutes after Ronald Reagan took the oath of office as president 444 days later, the crisis absorbed more concentrated effort by American officials and had more extensive coverage on television and in the press than any other event since World War II"- Historian Gaddis Smith1985-6 Iran-Contra scandal
+"From the moment the hostages were seized until they were released minutes after Ronald Reagan took the oath of office as president 444 days later, the crisis absorbed more concentrated effort by American officials and had more extensive coverage on television and in the press than any other event since World War Two."- Historian Gaddis Smith1985-6 Iran-Contra scandal

 The US secretly ships weapons to Iran, allegedly in exchange for Tehran's help in freeing US hostages held by Hezbollah in Lebanon.